The Effects of Data Quality on Machine Learning Performance on Tabular Data: Machine Learning tasks

 \section{Machine Learning tasks}

-In this section, we introduce the 15 algorithms that we employed for the three tasks of classification, regression and clustering.
+This section introduces the 19 algorithms that we employed for the three machine learning (ML) tasks of \textit{classification}, \textit{regression} and \textit{clustering}.
+Our selection was guided to cover a broad range of methods families for each task.

-\stitle{Classification.} We picked a variety of classification algorithms that fall into different categories.
-We included two linear classification models: Logistic regression (LogR) ~\cite{McCullaghN89} and support vector machine (SVM)~\cite{cortes1995support}; a tree-based model: Decision tree (DT)~\cite{Breiman1983ClassificationAR}; a k-nearest neighbors (KNN) classifier~\cite{altman1992introduction}; and finally a neural network-based multi-layer perceptron (MLP)~\cite{neural_networks_article}.
+\stitle{Classification} Classification is a supervised learning method that uses labeled data to learn the dependency between features and a discrete target variable.
+The goal is to assign samples to predefined classes (predict the correct class) by learning patterns in labeled training data.
+We selected a variety of classification algorithms that fall into different categories.
+We included two linear classification models: Logistic regression~(LogR)~\cite{McCullaghN89} and support vector machine~(SVM)~\cite{cortes1995support}; two tree-based algorithms: a decision tree~(DT)~\cite{Breiman1983ClassificationAR} and a gradient boosting~(GB)~\cite{10.1214/aos/1013203451} classifier; a $k$-nearest neighbors~(KNN) classifier~\cite{altman1992introduction}; two neural network-based models: a multi-layer perceptron~(MLP), in the form of three variants, concretely with 1~(MLP-1), 5~(MLP-5) and 10-hidden layers~(MLP-10)~\cite{neural_networks_article} and TabNet~\cite{tabnet}~(TN), a transformer-based deep learning model.